MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Description of kiosk mode experience when a user signs-in

-The following table lists the feature capabilities in the different kiosk modes **(TBD: just specify what is disabled and if there is any way to enable them; and if there something is enabled if there is any way to disable them.
-If something is not supported, explicitly state).**
+The following table lists the feature capabilities in the different kiosk modes.

 | &nbsp; |Start menu |Quick Actions menu |Camera and video |Miracast |Cortana |Built-in voice commands |
 | --- | --- | --- | --- | --- | --- | --- |